ichortower/HatMouseLacey/docs/help-spoilers.md

 there and Bow Mouse is tending to her junk shop.
 Beanie Mouse is part of the event, but does not have to be at the shop to trigger it.
 * with *Fievel Goes East Scarp*\
-After reaching 1 heart with Lacey and 1 heart with Fievel, enter town when Lacey is there.
-Not available after seeing Fievel's 10-heart event.
+After reaching 1 heart with Lacey and 1 heart with Fievel, enter town on a sunny day when Lacey is there. **Not available after seeing Fievel's 10-heart event**.

 ## What are Lacey's gift tastes?